Cook County Jail's History

 The city’s population rises, and so does crime

-In 1871, the “Bridewell” was moved to 26th and California and named the Chicago House of Corrections, housing an average of 419 inmates daily.
-Until the early 20th Century, inmates as young as 7 years old were held with the general population; only female offenders were housed in isolation.
+In 1871, the “Bridewell” was moved to 26th and California and named the Chicago House of Corrections, housing an average of 419 individuals in custody daily.
+Until the early 20th Century, individuals in custody as young as 7 years old were held with the general population; only female individuals in custody were housed in isolation.

 Overwhelmed with a continually overcrowding population, the Hubbard Street court and jail was renovated and expanded on a small scale.
-In the roaring ‘20s, the jail was housing almost twice its capacity at 1200 inmates, and a courtroom shortage caused a back-log in cases.
+In the roaring ‘20s, the jail was housing almost twice its capacity at 1200 individuals in custody, and a courtroom shortage caused a back-log in cases.

 Although reluctant to move the county court and jail away from downtown Chicago, the county began developing next to the Chicago House of Corrections.
-The facilities had a combined daily population of approximately 3,200 inmates, which was then believed to be the largest concentration of inmates in the free world.
+The facilities had a combined daily population of approximately 3,200 individuals in custody, which was then believed to be the largest concentration of individuals in custody in the free world.

 A single-site jail merges

-Population control was short-lived, and in the mid ‘50s the jail would oftentimes double its capacity at 2,400 inmates daily.
-The jail administration struggled to accommodate inmates that would have served time in the penitentiary but were now being county sentenced.
+Population control was short-lived, and in the mid ‘50s the jail would oftentimes double its capacity at 2,400 individuals in custody daily.
+The jail administration struggled to accommodate individuals in custody that would have served time in the penitentiary but were now being county sentenced.

 The responsibility of housing death row convicts sentenced was shifted from the state to the county, which only added responsibilities and complications to jail management.
-The demographics further exacerbated the issue, going from 7% county sentenced inmates in 1929 to 60% county sentenced inmates in 1954, some serving up to 5 year terms.
+The demographics further exacerbated the issue, going from 7% county-sentenced individuals in custody in 1929 to 60% county-sentenced individuals in custody in 1954, some serving up to 5-year terms.

-Deteriorating conditions called for criminal justice reform, and state legislature voted to merge the county and city jails into one correctional authority.
-After over 40 years of functioning independently, the Department of Corrections combined staff and inmates into one streamlined entity.
+Deteriorating conditions called for criminal justice reform, and the state legislature voted to merge the county and city jails into one correctional authority.
+After over 40 years of functioning independently, the Department of Corrections combined staff and individuals in custody into one streamlined entity.

 Spurred by a series of federal court orders and overcrowding, the CCDOC continued expanding the jail’s housing capacity.

-Sheriff Thomas J. Dart sponsored legislation such as the Rocket Docket, advocated for a cashless bond system and promoted electronic monitoring for non-violent offenders.
-Over the past decade, the total on-site detainee population went from near capacity to approximately 7,500 individuals.
-With less inmates to house, Division 5 is no longer an inmate housing unit, Divisions 3 and 17 were demolished, and Division 1, the “Bridewell” previously belonging to Chicago, has been decommissioned.
+Sheriff Thomas J. Dart sponsored legislation such as the Rocket Docket, advocated for a cashless bond system, and promoted electronic monitoring for non-violent offenders.
+Over the past decade, the total on-site population of individuals in custody went from near capacity to approximately 7,500 individuals.
+With less individuals in custody to house, Division 5 is no longer an individual in custody housing unit, Divisions 3 and 17 were demolished, and Division 1, the “Bridewell” previously belonging to Chicago, has been decommissioned.